oygo/helpme/docs/Pandas/1b dealing with quirks/1b4 Deal with missing rows.md

 ---
-parent: Dealing with quirks
+parent: 1b dealing with quirks
-grand_parent: Pandas
 title: Deal with missing rows
-nav_order: 5
+nav_order: 1b4
 ---

 - for some features, a row-complete dataset is required (i.e.) that has a row for every time and location.